Climate Change Mitigation and Adaptation

 One of the six primary axes of THSRC's sustainability strategy, THSRC's medium to long-term strategic blueprint for the next five years, is to address the impact of extreme climate and mitigate disaster risks.
 To achieve this, THSRC will actively collaborate with government agencies, academic institutions, and relevant industries to enhance climate adaptability, minimize operational disruptions, and reduce financial losses.

 Climate change presents both risks and opportunities for businesses.
-THSRC is capitalizing on the advantages of low-carbon transportation and plans to enhance the energy efficiency by investing in renewable energy installations at stations and maintenance depots.
+THSRC is capitalizing on the advantages of low-carbon transportation and plans to enhance the Company's efficiency by investing in renewable energy installations at stations and maintenance depots.
 The Company's goal is to establish a zero-carbon transport value chain.
 In addition to addressing climate risks, THSRC aims to offer consumers environmentally friendly, fast, and convenient services, thereby promoting sustainability throughout Taiwan.
 The following table outlines the climate-related opportunities identified in this review:

 Risk Management